Motive power depot: Design

 The turntables for straight and dead end sheds were generally outside.
 Those in roundhouses could be inside, such as those at York in the UK, or outside, such as that at the East Broad Top Railroad & Coal Company in Rockhill, Pennsylvania, USA.

 Activity

-There were six primary activities that took place at the sheds.
+There were six primary activities that took place at sheds.

 Ash removal

 When a steam engine arrived on shed, it would drop its fire and the ash that had built up would be removed.
 Disposal of the ash was a filthy job and carried out at quiet times, although some bigger depots had facilities for disposing of ash more efficiently.
 Study of photographs from the steam era show it was not uncommon for piles of ash to be scattered around the depot site.

 Boiler washout

 After completing their last duty and arriving on shed, locomotives would have a regular boiler washout to remove scale, improve efficiency and protect safety.